msjimc/RunningWindowsProgramsOnLinux/endeavourOS.md

 > winecfg

-## Installing Winetricks and .Net runtime
+## Installing Winetricks and the .Net runtime

 Winetricks can be installed with the command:

 > pacman -S winetricks

-and the the runtime installed with:
+and then the runtime can be installed with:

 > winetricks -q dotnetdesktop6

 for the .Net 6 runtime.
-If the installation hangs try the command:
+If the installation hangs, try the command:

 > rm -rf ~/.wine ; WINEDLLOVERRIDES="winegstreamer=" winecfg